 Increasing “Intelligence” with Robotics

 Perhaps most impressive is the ability of robots to deal with complications across the supply chain.
 For instance, retailers who need to ensure “friendly sequencing” are quickly learning the importance of mixed case palletizing and roll-cage building.
-In response to this need, companies are developing shuttle-based systems that work by delivering full cases of product in a special sequence to robots.
+In response to this need, companies are developing shuttle-based systems that work by delivering full cases of product in a streamlined sequence to robots.
 Then, the robots place the products in mixed cases, like pallets or roll-cages.
 The whole system is fast and intelligent, and can consistently pass along the product, in the same sequence.
 This streamlines palletizing and roll-cage building in a smart, automated way.

 The process of loading and unloading irregular parcels has long been a challenge in robotics.
 But now, advanced robots have greater mobility, thanks to gyroscopes and mapping technologies.
 This allows them to easily recognize shipments by size and description and move them to their appropriate locations.
 They are so reliable that soon that they will soon be integrated into mainstream shipping technology.

-There are even company-sponsored contests such as Amazon’s, inspiring inventors to develop robots who can distinguish between between packages in warehouses.
+There are even company-sponsored contests such as Amazon’s, inspiring inventors to develop robots who can distinguish between packages in warehouses.
 Picking a single item from stock totes to order totes is still one of the greatest challenges facing the industry today.
 One of the winning robots overcame this system by utilizing Cartesian coordinate grid system and a hybrid suction-cup-finger grabbing system.
-While we’re not there quite yet, the fact that we have robots who can differentiate between individual items is surely a leap forward.
+While we’re not there quite yet, the fact that we have robots who can differentiate between individual items surely is a leap forward.

 Robotics - No Longer Sci-Fi

 Robots are no longer an ambitious endeavor only understood by few in the tech industry.
-They are here and changing our lives in ways we coudn't imagine.
+They are here and changing our lives in ways we couldn't imagine.
 And they're not even close to reaching their full potential.